herrethan/primoris-gatsby/content/page/admissions-faq/index.md

 There is no fee for shadow days during the normal school year.
 If your student is shadowing during our summer program, there is a fee in the amount of the summer session.

 ###What hours is the school day?
-Regular school day is from 8 a.m.-3 p.m.
+Our regular school day is from 8 a.m.-2:50 p.m.
 Doors open at 7:55 a.m.

 ###What do I need to do after the shadow days?
 Once the shadow days are completed, the rest of the necessary application materials (test (IQ, ERB, or SSAT/ISEE), teacher recommendation(s), copy of school transcripts) will need to be submitted to complete the application package.
 Once we have received all of the materials, a decision letter will be mailed home typically within 1-2 weeks.